ScilifelabDataCentre/pathogens-portal/content/english/dashboards/covid_quantification/_index.md

 - [Historic data for Örebro and Umeå; amount of SARS-CoV-2 in Umeå and Örebro wastewater between October 2020 and June 2021](/dashboards/covid_quantification/historic_orebro_umea).

-## Other quantification of SARS-CoV-2 across Sweden
+## Quantification of SARS-CoV-2 by other groups

-Other groups were also involved in quantifying the levels of SARS-CoV-2 in wastewater. **Each group measures different regions of Sweden, and some regions are covered by multiple groups**.
-Below are lists of the areas covered by each group.
-Click on the name of the group to go to their SARS-CoV-2 quantification data.
+Other groups also quantified SARS-CoV-2 in wastewater in Sweden.
+The groups used different methods to quantify SARS-CoV-2 and, in some cases, measured different areas of Sweden.
+All of the data from the groups below is historic:

 - [**Gothenburg university (GU):**](/dashboards/covid_quantification/covid_quant_gu/) Quantification of the level of SARS-CoV-2 in wastewater from Gothenburg by the Norder group at GU.